wade-schuette/boids/README.md

 ## CREDITS AND REFERENCES

-Copyright (c) 2021 R. Wade Schuette, all rights reserved. wade.schuette@gmail.com
+Copyright (c) 2021 R. Wade Schuette, see license in main branch wade.schuette@gmail.com

 YouTube video is scheduled to be added in February, 2021